achilles-liu/cute-http/README.md

   maven clean pacakge -Dmaven.test.skip=true
   ```

-  The executable file(.exe) will be found in the target directory.
+  The executable file(.exe) will be found in the target directory([download](https://github.com/achilles-liu/cute-http/blob/master/src/main/resources/exe/cute-http.exe)).

 ## How to use Cute-Http ?